CamDavidsonPilon/lifetimes/docs/Quickstart.md

 - `recency` represents the age of the customer when they made their most recent purchases.
 This is equal to the duration between a customer's first purchase and their latest purchase.
 (Thus if they have made only 1 purchase, the recency is 0.)
 - `monetary_value` represents the average value of a given customer's purchases.
 This is equal to the sum of all a customer's purchases divided by the total number of purchases.
 Note that the denominator here is different than the `frequency` described above.

-If your data is not in the format (very common), there are [utility functions](#example-using-transactional-datasets) in lifetimes to transform your data to look like this
+If your data is not in the format (very common), there are [utility functions](#example-using-transactional-datasets) in lifetimes to transform your data to look like this.

 #### Basic Frequency/Recency analysis using the BG/NBD model